tdimnet/tdimnet/README.md

 ## More personal stuff
-- [Twitch](https://www.twitch.tv/tdimnet): I sometimes stream relaxing games, and sometimes guitar, on Twich.
-I don't speak and don't use a webcam.
-Only chill and relax.
 - [A guitarist's best friend](https://github.com/tdimnet/a-guitarists-best-friend): I am developping an open source metronome and tuner, check that out!

 <!--